gcotelli/RenoirSt/README.md

 - Write & refactor in Smalltalk, deploy to CSS

 ###License:
-This project is MIT licensed.
+The project source code is [MIT](LICENSE) licensed.
 Any contribution submitted to the code repository is considered to be under the same license.

+The documentation is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/)

 ###Benefits:
 - Keep in sync your code changes with the changes in the CSS